FREQUENTLY ASKED QUESTIONS

 There are several streams of government sanctioned funding to assist with your solar and battery purchase in Victoria.

 STCs.
 These are the “Small-scale Technology Certificates” allocated to each system proportional to system size.
 Each certificate has a value, and this is credited toward your system as a cash discount.
 Central Spark processes the STCs on your behalf.
-Currently there are 55 STCs for a 5kW system, equaling $1925.
-A 10kW system has double that, 110 STCs equaling $3850.
-(June 2023)
+Currently (in 2023) there are 55 STCs for a 5kW system.
+A 10kW system has double that, 110 STCs.
+The quantity of STCs reduces every year in line with the Renewable Energy Target and in 2024 you will get 50 STCs for a 5kW and 100 STCs for a 10kW system.
+By the year 2030 STCs will reduce to zero.

-If adding a battery to an existing solar system of 5kW or greater, many customers are eligible for this rebate, worth $2950, unless the above rebate has already been claimed.
+If adding a battery to an existing solar system of 5kW or greater, many customers are eligible for this loan, worth $8800.

 For further information and eligibility head to: https://www.solar.vic.gov.au/solar-battery-rebate